- Awards & Scholarships

 - In synchronous classes, students are expected to participate with real names posted.

-- Course instructors and GSIs will hold office hours remotely in Fall 2020.
+- Course instructors and GSIs will hold office hours remotely in Winter 2021.
 Economics Department advising will also be conducted remotely.

 - Economics Department remote exam formats and rules: